 Modern systems increase the level of automation in the process.
 Consultants capture expenses in real-time on a mobile device.
 Enabled with OCR (optical character recognition) the app can virtually eliminate the need to key in data.
 The system will also predict which project or task an individual is working on, updating information about time spent and the project in a frictionless way for consultants.

 An accounting system records and measures what has happened and can assess historical profitability.
 A PSA solution should forecast what projects are in the pipeline, the revenues they will generate and what costs will be incurred in delivering those projects.
 This ability to draw information from across CRM, Finance, HCM and the PSA tool enables an organization to forecast profitability and make decisions that will affect it.
 A PSA solution pulls data from the sales pipeline, overheads, expenses, resources – while that data does not have to be perfect it provides a forward-looking view that enables business leaders to make corrective actions in good time.

-If a business leader cannot measure future profitability in real-time, it may be too late.
-Being able to do so allows them to make key decisions which will impact their business.
+Being able to measure future profitability in real-time allows leaders to make key decisions that will impact their business.
 These include: